141st Air Refueling Squadron: Cold War

 The parent 108th FIW was transferred to Tactical Air Command (TAC) in 1958, being re-designated as a Tactical Fighter Wing.
-The 141st Tactical Fighter Squadron transferred its interceptors and received and F-84F Thunderstreak fighter-bombers.
+The 141st Tactical Fighter Squadron transferred its interceptors and received and Republic F-84F Thunderstreak fighter-bombers.

 At the height of the Cold War in 1961, the squadron was again federalized as a result of tensions concerning the Berlin Wall.
-28 F-84F's of the 141st TFS and officers and airmen from all three squadrons of the 108th TFW were deployed to Chaumont-Semoutiers AB, France on 16 October with the last aircraft and personnel arriving on 6 November.
+28 F-84F's of the 141st and officers and airmen from all three squadrons of the 108th Wing were deployed to Chaumont-Semoutiers Air Base, France on 16 October with the last aircraft and personnel arriving on 6 November.
 The ground units deployed by sealift, with the deployed elements reaching Chaumont by 17 November.
-In France, the deployed elements were assigned to the Provisional USAFE 7108th Tactical Wing on 20 November due to the reduced strength of the 108th TFW in Europe.
-The primary mission of the 7108th was to provide close air support to the Seventh Army in Europe under the direction of Ground Forward Air Controllers.
+In France, the deployed elements were assigned to the Provisional United States Air Forces Europe 7108th Tactical Wing on 20 November due to the reduced strength of the 108th Wing in Europe.
+The primary mission of the 7108th was to provide close air support to the Seventh Army in Europe under the direction of ground forward air controllers.
 To accomplish this mission, up to 30 sorties were flown each day.
 The deployment to France ended in October 1962 and the unit returned to New Jersey state control, leaving the F-84Fs in France.

-Upon return from France, the squadron was moved from Trenton to McGuire AFB due to air congestion in the Philadelphia area.
-At McGuire AFB, the squadron was re-equipped with North American F-86H Sabres.
-Beginning in 1965, the Sabres were retired and the squadron began to receive the F-105B Thunderchief.
-The 108th TFW was the first Air National Guard unit to fly twice the speed of sound.
-In May 1981, the F-4D Phantom II replaced the F-105s, and in 1985, they were upgraded to the F-4E Phantom II.
+Upon return from France, the squadron was moved from Trenton to McGuire Air Force Base due to air congestion in the Philadelphia area.
+At McGuire, the squadron was re-equipped with North American F-86H Sabres.
+Beginning in 1965, the Sabres were retired and the squadron began to receive the Republic F-105B Thunderchief.
+The 108th was the first Air National Guard unit to fly twice the speed of sound.
+In May 1981, the McDonnell Douglas F-4D Phantom II replaced the F-105s, and in 1985, they were upgraded to the F-4E Phantom II.